catderohan/School_District_Analysis/README.md

    Math and reading scores by grade:
     * Replacing ninth grade scores with NaN effected the results marginally.
-    * Thomas Highschool math scores increased from 83.6% to 83.4%.
+    * Thomas High School math scores increased from 83.6% to 83.4%.
     * Thomas High School reading scores increased from 83.7% to 83.8%.

  **Scores by school spending**